9.6. Constructors And Initializer Lists

 };

 Alternate member initialization.
 The ANSI C++ 2014 standard adds syntax to initialize member variables directly in the class specification.
 The initialization of numerator and denominator illustrated here is an alternative to using a constructor.
 In this example, a default constructor, which does nothing, is still required because the presence of the conversion and general constructors would otherwise prevent creating an empty fraction object.
-When programmers create one or more constructors, they say, "this is the only way you can create an instance of my class."
+When programmers create one or more constructors, they say, "This is the only way you can create an instance of my class."
 An attempt to create an object in any other way is an error.

 Default Constructors and In-Class Initialization